Ronak-Ronu/BeRony/README.md

 ### Workflow
 ![alt text](beronyworkflow.drawio.png)

 >  note: this is older workflow image and not updated to latest

 ### Future Features
 - Authentication & Authorization ✅
 - Share blogs throughtout various social media ✅
+- Comment Section to share thoughts about posts ✅
+- Reeling Blogs and vlogs
 - Create and share video blogs or vlogs
-- Reeling Blogs and vlogs
 - will introduce Android,ios applications
 - collaborative blogging
 - monetize your ideas